Shia LaBeouf Reveals the Darker Side of Disney Stardom and How it Contributed to His PTSD

 Nonetheless, he returned to work with the promise of completing rehab afterwards, because he made a promise to his co-star Zack Gottsagen, who has Downs syndrome.

-Although, Shia says it was clear that nobody on the film crew wanted him there, save for his co-star.
+Although, returning to the set wasn't an easy task.
+Shia says it was clear that nobody on the film crew wanted him there, save for his co-star.
 He shares, "I'm feeling like people on set think I'm a racist, no, believe I'm a racist and I'm feeling all of that and don't want to be alive.
 And I'm on this set, can't look anybody in the eyes and the only person I feel like is giving me any kind of connection non judgmentally is coming from Zack."

 "He basically looked me in the eye and said don't—I'm going to paraphrase—but don't f--k this up for me, this is my only chance.
 I had made promises to him and talked to his parents and if you can empathize with that position where you're looking at somebody you deeply love and had made promises to and know that he's done everything right and that you have a disease that is going to f--k up everything and that so much is riding on this.
 I felt all of that," he continues.